wonderflow/nise_bosh/README.md

 ### Release repository

 Nise BOSH requires a clone of the 'release' repository you want to install (e.g. cf-release for Cloud Foundry).
-Clone the repository and checkout its submodules at your preferred directory with the `update` script.
+Clone the repository with the `git` command.

     git clone git@github.com:cloudfoundry/cf-release.git
-    cd cf-release
-    ./update

-### Build a release
+### Build a release (Optional)

-You have to build a release of your release repository to create package tarballs.
+You can skip this section when you have no modification to the release repository.
+The latest `final` release will be used automatically.

+When you modify the cloned repository, you need to create a `dev` (or `final`) release to install it with Nise BOSH.

 If you have not installed BOSH CLI.
 You can install it with the `gem` command.